ucbrise/clipper/bench/README.md

 ## Required Files
 ### CIFAR10 Python Dataset for SKLearn Model
 This benchmark serves an SKLearn model that depends on the CIFAR10 Python dataset for training.
 In order to parse the dataset, it must be converted to CSV format.
-The [CIFAR10 python download utility](https://github.com/ucbrise/clipper/blob/develop/examples/tutorial/download_cifar.py) can be used to obtain the required CSV file.
+The [CIFAR10 python download utility](https://github.com/ucbrise/clipper/blob/develop/examples/tutorial/download_cifar.py) can be used to obtain the required CSV-formatted dataset.

 ### CIFAR10 Binary Dataset for Query Execution
 The C++ benchmark works by sending CIFAR10 query vectors to the container serving the trained SKLearn model.
 To achieve this, the **binary dataset** is required.
 It can also be obtained from [https://www.cs.toronto.edu/~kriz/cifar.html](https://www.cs.toronto.edu/~kriz/cifar.html).